darinz/DL/12_CV/08_image_classification.md

 DenseNet connects each layer to every other layer in a feed-forward fashion.

+> **Explanation:**
+> DenseNet takes the idea of skip connections to the extreme by connecting every layer to every other layer.
+This creates a dense connectivity pattern that maximizes information flow and feature reuse throughout the network.

 **Dense Block:**
 $`x_l = H_l([x_0, x_1, ..., x_{l-1}])`$
+> **Math Breakdown:**
+> - $x_l$: Output of layer $l$.
+> - $[x_0, x_1, ..., x_{l-1}]: Concatenation of all previous feature maps.
+> - $H_l$: Layer function (convolution + activation).
+> - Each layer receives all previous features as input.
+> - This creates a dense connectivity pattern.
+> - Features are reused throughout the network.

 Where $`[x_0, x_1, ..., x_{l-1}]`$ is the concatenation of feature maps.

 ### EfficientNet

 EfficientNet uses compound scaling to balance network depth, width, and resolution.

+> **Explanation:**
+> EfficientNet addresses the question of how to scale neural networks efficiently.
+Instead of scaling depth, width, or resolution independently, it scales all three dimensions together using a compound scaling method.
+This leads to better performance with fewer parameters.

 **Compound Scaling:**
 $`\text{depth}: d = \alpha^\phi`$
 $`\text{width}: w = \beta^\phi`$
 $`\text{resolution}: r = \gamma^\phi`$
+> **Math Breakdown:**
+> - $\alpha, \beta, \gamma$: Scaling coefficients for depth, width, and resolution.
+> - $\phi$: Compound scaling factor.
+> - All three dimensions are scaled together.
+> - This creates a balanced scaling approach.
+> - The constraint ensures efficient scaling.

 Where $`\alpha \cdot \beta^2 \cdot \gamma^2 \approx 2`$.

 > **Try it yourself!**